Central America: Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama

 São Paulo, Brazil

 Suelen believes in an equal society, with an economy based on creativity and collaboration.
 She believes that together, through the One Young World community, we can innovate business models, socio-economic relations and build a better world.
 With experience in the corporate world and volunteering abroad, Suelen has worked in the areas of public relations and sustainability, managing projects of diversity, women empowerment, and fight against poverty.
-By understanding how serious these issues are, she has decided to redirect my career to the defence of human rights and humanitarian crises.
+By understanding how serious these issues are, she has decided to redirect her career to the defence of human rights and humanitarian crises.
 Suelen is now the operational coordinator of Refugio 343, a humanitarian organization that aims to alleviate the biggest humanitarian crisis in Latin America by accelerating the internalization of Venezuelan families that seek refuge in Brazil.

 Andrea's personal purpose is to be an agent of change, positively impacting the lives of others, making them aware of their impact and be proactive in making a better world.
 She is convinced that to lead global change it is necessary to do so from the corporate front, creating programs that positively impact communities and, at the same time, connect the purpose of corporations.